ambrafer/Attention-MSI/README.md

-# Attention-MSI
-Source code for research article: "Attentional control of multisensory integration"
+## Source code for research article: "Attentional control of multisensory integration"

 #### By Ambra Ferrari and Uta Noppeney
 Published in XXX